 Obtaining Insurance For Your Teen Driver

-The most important thing to know and stress to your teen driver is that it’s illegal to drive in California without car insurance.
+The most important thing to know and stress to your teen driver is that it’s illegal to drive in California and most states without car insurance.
 If your child obtained a provisional instruction permit under the age of 18, most insurance companies will cover them under the supervising driver’s insurance policy.
 That’s because your child’s permit requires a supervising driver to be present and they cannot legally operate the vehicle on their own.
 Typically, they will be listed as a “permit driver” and insurance companies usually don’t increase rates until they receive their license.
 But don’t assume they are automatically covered under your policy.
 You need to notify your auto insurance company and understand any stipulations they may have.

 Should They Get Their Own Insurance?

 It’s understandable why some parents may choose to have their kids get their own car insurance policy so that their insurance rates don’t increase.
 However, it’s rare that a stand-alone insurance policy for them is cheaper.
 In fact, it’s usually more expensive for them to have a separate policy than adding your teen to your own.
 You will be financially responsible in any case since minors cannot sign contracts, including insurance applications.
 Additionally, there are some benefits to adding them to your car insurance.
 Some common advantages are: